KraXen72/yoink/README.md

 > [!NOTE]
 > If you do not have any typescript experience or are simply unwilling to open a pull request, your site-specific rule will be considered, but is not guaranteed to be implemented!
 > There are simply too may sites for one person to maintain the support for.
 I will primarily fix sites I use or sites that are easy enough to fix.
-For this reason, i created a simple api so you can fix your site!
+For this reason, I created a simple way for you to fix your site!

 1. follow the steps in [contributing](#contributing)
 2. go to [process-html.ts](./lib/process-html.ts)